Healthdirect Free Australian health advice you can count on.

 What causes Lewy body dementias?

-Lewy body dementias are caused by abnormal clumps of protein, called Lewy bodies, developing inside the brain.
-This damages the nerve cells and can cause them to die.
+Lewy body dementias are caused by abnormal clumps of protein, called Lewy bodies, building up inside your brain.
+These build-ups damage your neurons (nerve cells in the brain) and can cause them to die.

 When should I see my doctor?